cp-algorithms/cp-algorithms/src/string/suffix-array.md

 Now double the characters to take from each for sorting i.e. 2.
 When we take string of two chars we can have two parts first containing 1 char other containing 1.
-Lets compare $abaab$ with $baab$, based on the first part, that of 1 character we can say that $abaab$ will
+Let's compare $abaab$ with $baab$, based on the first part, that of 1 character we can say that $abaab$ will
 be always ranked above $baab$ so skip further comparison.

 Now compare $abaab$ with $aab$ based on first part both have same rank.
-Now we will compare there second half part,
+Now we will compare their second half part,
-second half part of $abaab$ is only $b$ and for $aab$ be is $a$ for these we already know there ranks
+second half part of $abaab$ is only $b$ and for $aab$ be is $a$ for these we already know their ranks
 for $b$ (i.e. whole $baab$) is 1 and $a$ (i.e. whole $ab$) is 0.
 Hence $abaab$ will be ranked above $baab$.

-For the strings not having second part we will rank there second part highest i.e. -1 for example $b$ is not having $2^{nd}$ char so its rank tuple will be (1, -1).
+For the strings not having second part we will rank their second part highest i.e. -1 for example $b$ is not having $2^{nd}$ char so its rank tuple will be (1, -1).

 $0.\ aa|b$